General FAQs

 Generally, yes!
 Newer vehicles and luxury vehicles carry a higher value, often cost more to repair, and are generally subject to high DV claims.

-At-Least-the-Fee Guarantee FAQs
+The 125% Fee Guarantee FAQs

 No, definitely not!
 In most cases, we'll know quickly if our valuation won't at least exceed our fee and we'll proactively handle the refund.
-Otherwise, we'll process your refund in 3-5 days from your approved request.
+Otherwise, we'll process your refund in 3-5 business days from your approved request.
 Please note, that it may take 10+ days for the refund to reflect back to your account.